-Password Protect by PPWP Pro and PPWP Group
+Protect Content by PPWP Pro and PPWP Group

 You might wonder why you need to PPWP Group Protection when you can completely password protect a page or post with PPWP Pro.
 The main difference is if you enter password to unlock a post protected by PPWP Pro, you just unlock the content itself.
 The others using the same password are continuously protected.

 On the other hand, if you group multiples content together, unlocking one post will allow you to access the rest without entering password.